RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 From Madrid to Barcelona there are two kinds of trains traveling.

 * A cheaper train that takes 9.5 hours.
-* With the high speed you can reach Barcelona in 2.5 hours.
+* With the high speed train you can reach Barcelona in 2.5 hours.

 * From Sevilla Santa Justa you travel directly to Barcelona within 5.5 hours.